openbmc/openbmc/poky/documentation/kernel-dev/common.rst

    CONFIG_SERIAL_CORE_CONSOLE=y

 Next, include this
-configuration fragment and extend the ``FILESPATH`` variable in your ``.bbappend`` file::
+configuration fragment and extend the :term:`FILESPATH` variable in your ``.bbappend`` file::

    FILESEXTRAPATHS_prepend := "${THISDIR}/${PN}:"